wbfrancis/RecipeBox/README.md

 # RecipeBox

-I wanted to make this as a simple, no frills recipe app for my family.
+I wanted to make this as a simple, no frills cooking recipe app for my family.
 Eventually I want to implement group recipe sharing and version editing in order to really make it feel like a family cookbook.

 ## Setting Things Up

-### Setting Up the Virtual Environment
+This is assuming you already have Python 3.7+ installed

-This is assuming you already have Python3.7+ installed
+### The Virtual Environment

 First, navigate to src, then in the terminal: